BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

-Since the \textit{eROSITA} exposures are still quite low (${\sim}240\,\mathrm{s}$), many sources have a low detection likelihood in \textit{eROSITA}.
-To avoid including possibly spurious detections, we remove all matches with a detection likelihood, $\mathrm{DET\_LIKE\_0}<10$\,\footnote{$\mathrm{DET\_LIKE\_0}$ equals the negative logarithm of the probability of detected counts being caused by fluctuations of the background}, which reduces the fraction of spurious sources to $\sim$1\% \citep{seppi:2022,merloni:2024}.
-We also remove all entries with uncertain positions, that is, without values for $\mathrm{RA\_LOWERR}$, $\mathrm{RA\_UPERR}$, $\mathrm{DEC\_LOWERR}$, and $\mathrm{DEC\_UPERR}$ in the eRASS1 catalog, and exclude all objects where \textit{eROSITA} quality flags indicate issues in the source detection ($\mathrm{FLAG\_SP\_SNR}$, $\mathrm{FLAG\_SP\_BPS}$, $\mathrm{FLAG\_SP\_SCL}$, $\mathrm{FLAG\_SP\_LGA}$, $\mathrm{FLAG\_SP\_GC\_CONS}$, $\mathrm{FLAG\_NO\_RADEC\_ERR}$, $\mathrm{FLAG\_NO\_CTS\_ERR}$, and $\mathrm{FLAG\_NO\_EXT\_ERR}$).
-Additionally, we remove all blazars and blazar candidates with X-ray luminosities too low to actually be a blazar ($L_{\mathrm{X}, 0.2-2.3\,\mathrm{keV}} < 10^{41}\,\mathrm{erg}\,\mathrm{s}^{-1}$), lowering our contamination rate.
-This reduces the sample size to 5865 sources of which 2106 are associated with confirmed blazars, and the remainder with blazar candidates.
+Since the \textit{eROSITA} exposures were still quite low (${\sim}240\,\mathrm{s}$), many sources have a low detection likelihood in \textit{eROSITA}.
+To avoid including possibly spurious detections, we removed all matches with a detection likelihood, $\mathrm{DET\_LIKE\_0}<10$\,\footnote{$\mathrm{DET\_LIKE\_0}$ equals the negative logarithm of the probability of detected counts being caused by fluctuations of the background}, which reduces the fraction of spurious sources to $\sim$1\% \citep{seppi:2022,merloni:2024}.
+We also removed all entries with uncertain positions, that is, those without values for $\mathrm{RA\_LOWERR}$, $\mathrm{RA\_UPERR}$, $\mathrm{DEC\_LOWERR}$, and $\mathrm{DEC\_UPERR}$ in the eRASS1 catalog, and excluded all objects where \textit{eROSITA} quality flags indicate issues in the source detection ($\mathrm{FLAG\_SP\_SNR}$, $\mathrm{FLAG\_SP\_BPS}$, $\mathrm{FLAG\_SP\_SCL}$, $\mathrm{FLAG\_SP\_LGA}$, $\mathrm{FLAG\_SP\_GC\_CONS}$, $\mathrm{FLAG\_NO\_RADEC\_ERR}$, $\mathrm{FLAG\_NO\_CTS\_ERR}$, and $\mathrm{FLAG\_NO\_EXT\_ERR}$).
+Additionally, we removed all blazars and blazar candidates with X-ray luminosities too low to actually be a blazar ($L_{\mathrm{X}, 0.2-2.3\,\mathrm{keV}} < 10^{41}\,\mathrm{erg}\,\mathrm{s}^{-1}$), lowering our contamination rate.
+This reduced the sample size to 5865 sources of which 2106 are associated with confirmed blazars, and the remainder with blazar candidates.
 The normalized separation distributions shown in Fig.~\ref{fig:mara_sep_combi_blaze} clearly indicate that after the applied cuts the agreement with the theoretical Rayleigh distribution is significantly improved.
 Table~\ref{tab:blazar_classes} lists the number of sources after each cut and for each blazar type, and Fig.~\ref{fig:blazar_erass1_map_paper} displays the sky distribution of the final sample.